 “By involving the right people in your process, you’re empowering your staff, rather than forcing them.
 Otherwise, they’re going to see it as you’re putting another process on top of them to hinder what they’re trying to do in the classroom, and that is the last thing we want to do,” said Garrett.

 “We had one vendor of a very popular application change their terms this past spring to include wording that they could geo-locate our kids.
-We happen to catch it, though I’d say probably 99% of people across districts didn’t catch it,” Gaddis recalled.
-“We had to have a long conversation with the company about that change and, ultimately, we made the decision to no longer allow that application.
-My understanding is that they no longer geo-locate kids, but it’s an example that you have to be knowledgeable and stay on top of these things, which I know is really hard because we’re short staff already.”
+We happened to catch it, though I’d say probably 99% of districts didn’t,” Gaddis recalled.
+“We had to have a long conversation with the company about that change and, ultimately, we made the decision to no longer allow that application.”